 CCW understands what is necessary to effectively influence the various aspects of the human services network including public entities, private providers and funding sources that make up the child welfare system.
 Advocacy and education are essential tools in order to ensure the vital needs of vulnerable children and families are met and not overlooked.

 The Consortium for Child Welfare offers a Training Academy that provides workshops on a variety of social work related topics.
-The trainings are created to provide professional development opportunities for social workers, counselors, daycare providers, foster parents, and other direct service providers in Washington DC and surrounding areas.
+The training is created to provide professional development opportunities for public and private organizations that employ social workers, counselors, daycare providers, foster parents, and other direct service providers in Washington DC and surrounding areas.

 Sign up to hear from us about specials, sales, and events.